Structured Logging

 -

-Using custom handlers (syslog, GELF, custom formatters)
+Using specialized handlers (syslog, GELF, custom formatters)

 -